matteobecchi/timeseries_analysis/README.md

 ## input_parameters.txt
 * `tau_window`: the amplidude of the time windows.
 Type='int'.
 * `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.
 Type='int'.
-Defaulf should be 0.
+Default should be 0.
 * `t_conv`: convert number of frames in time units.
 Type='double'.
 * `example_ID`: plots the trajectory of the molecule with this ID, colored according to the identified states.
 Type='int'.
 * An **optional** parameter, `bins`, the number of bins used to compute histograms.
 Type='int'.